-As a new patient at Dental Health Associates, the first thing you’ll receive is a comprehensive exam of your mouth and gums.
+As a new patient at Dental Health Associates in Harrisonburg, the first thing you’ll receive is a comprehensive dentist exam of your mouth and gums.
 This is where we gather your health and dental history, take comprehensive X-rays, check for gum disease, and check the general condition of your mouth and teeth.
-A comprehensive exam sets a benchmark for future exams and treatments and helps us monitor and record any existing conditions and treatments or spot any changes in your teeth or gums.
+This dentist exam is often followed by a teeth cleaning service, available at our locations in Harrisonburg, Staunton, Dayton, Fishersville, and Lexington.
+A comprehensive dentist exam sets a benchmark for future exams and treatments and helps us monitor and record any existing conditions and treatments or spot any changes in your teeth or gums.

 Head and neck cancers, such as oral cancer, have become some of the leading causes of cancer deaths in the U.S. While smoking is one cause of oral cancer, human papillomavirus (HPV) is another, and HPV is on the rise.